Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is my claim worth?

-How Does Income Tax Apply to Workers Compensation Payouts?
+How Does Income Tax Apply to Workers’ Compensation Payouts?

 What is a Lump Sum Workers Compensation Payout?

 Upon completing a Queensland work injury claim with WorkCover, you may be entitled to lump sum compensation for permanent impairment.
-This payment settles all legal claims and obligations due to you through the Workers Compensation Act.
+This payment settles all legal claims and obligations due to you through the Workers Compensation and Rehabilitation Act.

 More about whole person impairment claims >